Mission, Vision, Values & Equity

 In our land restoration and conservation efforts

-• Engaging with the National Park Service's Cultural Resources Program Manager and other tribal partners to ensure that restoration projects respect the historical and cultural significance of the sites where we work.
+- Engaging with the National Park Service Cultural Resources Program Manager and Tribal nation partners to ensure that all restoration projects respect the historical and cultural significance of the sites where we work.

 In our community and education programs

-• Working with schools that have high BIPOC populations, are in socioeconomically disadvantaged neighborhoods, or have low access to rivers.
+- Working with schools that have high BIPOC populations, are in socioeconomically disadvantaged neighborhoods, or have little access to rivers.

 In our workplace and network